Steam Trap

 We carry the industries leading Steam Trap by Watson McDaniel !

-steam trap is a device used to discharge condensates and non-condensable gases with a negligible consumption or loss of live steam.
+A steam trap is a device used to discharge condensates and non-condensable gases with a negligible consumption or loss of live steam.
 Most steam traps are nothing more than automatic valves.
 They open, close or modulate automatically.
 The three important functions of steam traps are:

 Basic operation